-Britain tries to calm fears over EU trade
+Britain tries to calm fears over EU trade after Brexit

 There's a huge amount at stake for the U.K. economy, which has slowed sharply this year.
 Businesses have put investment plans on hold while they wait for greater clarity about what Brexit means.

-The CBI, which represents 190,000 businesses, said it welcomed the government's proposals.
+The CBI, which represents 190,000 businesses, said it was encouraged by the government's proposals.

 "But the clock is ticking and what matters now is giving companies the confidence to continue investing as quickly as possible," it said in a statement.